scorpido74/azure-docs.nl-nl/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Over Azure VPN Gateway
-description: Meer informatie over wat een VPN-gateway is en de manieren waarop u een VPN-gateway kunt gebruiken om verbinding te maken met virtuele netwerken in Azure.
-Inclusief IPsec/IKE-site-naar-site cross-premises- en VNet-naar-VNet-oplossingen, alsmede punt-naar-site-VPN.
+description: Meer informatie over wat een VPN Gateway is en hoe u een VPN Gateway kunt gebruiken om verbinding te maken met de virtuele VPN-netwerken Site-naar-site (IPsec IKE), VNet-naar-VNet en Punt-naar-site.
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.